 This Chapter discusses the relationship between risk and the acquisition process, describes how risk is considered in design of the Acquisition Plan, and expresses the need to consider risk as early in the program as possible.
-Appendix A is summary of the risk management requirements that are contained in DoDD 5000.1 and DoD 5000.2-R.
+Appendix A is a summary of the risk management requirements that are contained in DoDD 5000.1 and DoD 5000.2-R, DoD 5000.4, and DoD 5000.4-M.